Answers to Frequently Asked Questions

 Technically, social media efforts do not DIRECTLY affect the search engine rankings of your website.
 Google uses over 200 signals to assist with determining search engine rankings and social media is currently not one of them.

-Jtree offers a wide range of single-use consultation services that range from site health and migrations to intelligence and crawl testing.
+Jtree offers a wide range of single-use and ongoing consultation services that range from site health and migrations to intelligence and crawl testing.
 Our consulting services are designed to assist businesses and agencies with gaining increased website exposure in Google.
-View a list of our most requested consulting services that cost less than $500.

 We currently do not provide social media marketing.
 However, we can recommend a talented, SEO-friendly social media consultant or company that we have worked with for years to assist with social media operations and content production.